7heMC/SteadierState/README.md

 Essentially there are four phases in the SteadierState model and they are as follows:

 ### **Phase 1** -- Install and build the SteadierState live media toolchain.
+  Note: This phase requires a usb flashdrive. **Warning: All data on the usb flashdrive used with this phase will be lost!**

   1. Clone the SteadierState repository **or** Download and Extract zip file from the github.com repository.
   2. Open a Command Prompt window **as an Administrator**.